Soundtrack SDK | Docs

 ERROR_VALID_IP Returns a list of the current network config.
 Fails if no network config is found.

-ERROR_PING_SOUNDTRACK Checks connectivity to SYB internal endpoints in order for the product to work as expected Fails if the player can’t connect to any of these endpoints.
+ERROR_PING_SOUNDTRACK Checks connectivity to Soundtrack internal endpoints in order for the product to work as expected Fails if the player can’t connect to any of these endpoints.

 ERROR_PING_DNS Check the DNS Fails if DNS lookup doesn’t work